lucia-auth/lucia/documentation-v3/src/pages/upgrade-v3/prisma/index.md

 ---
 layout: "@layouts/DocLayout.astro"
-title: "Upgrade Prisma project to v3"
+title: "Upgrade your Prisma project to v3"
 ---

 ## Update the adapter